-On February 22, 2017, the American Civil Liberties Union (ACLU), along with counsel from Covington & Burling LLP, filed a class action lawsuit against the City of Milwaukee, the Milwaukee Fire and Police Commission (FPC), and the Chief of the Milwaukee Police Department (MPD).
+On February 22, 2017, the American Civil Liberties Union of Wisconsin (ACLU of Wisconsin), along with counsel from Covington & Burling LLP, filed a class action lawsuit against the City of Milwaukee, the Milwaukee Fire and Police Commission (FPC), and the Chief of the Milwaukee Police Department (MPD).
 Six individuals brought the case Charles Collins, et al v.
 City of Milwaukee (2017) on behalf of a class of people who allege that MPD's policies and practices related to stops and frisks violate the protected rights of the Fourth and Fourteenth Amendments of the U.S. Constitution.
-In particular, the Plaintiffs alleged the practices, policies, and customs of MPD authorize officers "to stop people without individualized, objective, and articulable reasonable suspicion of criminal conduct" and "to frisk people without individualized, objective, and articulable reasonable suspicion that the person is armed and dangerous", which are violations of the Fourth Amendment (SA I.A.1)3.
-The Plaintiffs also claim MPD sustains "stops and frisks of Black and Latino4 people that involve racial and ethnic profiling, or are otherwise motivated by race and ethnicity, rather than reasonable suspicion of criminal conduct, in violation of the Fourteenth Amendment" as well as Title VI of the Civil Rights Act of 1964 (SA I.A.1).
+In particular, the Plaintiffs alleged the practices, policies, and customs of MPD authorize officers "to stop people without individualized, objective, and articulable reasonable suspicion of criminal conduct" and "to frisk people without individualized, objective, and articulable reasonable suspicion that the person is armed and dangerous", which are violations of the Fourth Amendment (SA I.A.1).
+The Plaintiffs also claim MPD sustains "stops and frisks of Black and Latino people that involve racial and ethnic profiling, or are otherwise motivated by race and ethnicity, rather than reasonable suspicion of criminal conduct, in violation of the Fourteenth Amendment" as well as Title VI of the Civil Rights Act of 1964 (SA I.A.1).

 On July 23, 2018, the U.S. District Court for the Eastern District of Wisconsin entered an order adopting a Settlement Agreement among the Parties to Charles Collins, et al. v.
-City of Milwaukee, et al.5 The Defendants denied the allegations, and maintain that denial in the Settlement Agreement.
+City of Milwaukee, et al. The Defendants denied the allegations, and maintain that denial in the Settlement Agreement.
 By the terms of the Agreement, the City of Milwaukee, FPC, and the Chief of MPD in his official capacity (collectively, the "Defendants") are committed to implementing significant changes to policies, training, supervision practices, and the use and sharing of data.
 The Settlement Agreement is a comprehensive agreement that outlines specific actions the Defendants must take to reform policing.
 The MPD and FPC are required per the Agreement to update selected policies, appropriately document stops and frisks, improve training, supervision, and auditing relating to stops and frisks, publish stop-and-frisk and complaint data, and improve processes related to public complaints.
 Finally, they must utilize a consultant to assess whether the Defendants comply with the Settlement Agreement requirements.

-The Crime and Justice Institute (CJI) was selected to serve as the Consultant per mutual approval of the Parties. the City of Milwaukee entered into a contract with CJI on October 4, 2018.
+The Crime and Justice Institute (CJI) was selected to serve as the Consultant per mutual approval of the Parties.
+The City of Milwaukee entered into a contract with CJI on October 4, 2018.
+CJI's role as Consultant will end on December 31, 2024 as our current contract with the City of Milwaukee expires.